preparation sectional graphic

-Thousands of Burning Man participants from all corners of the earth migrate their way every year to and from Black Rock City via the Reno-Tahoe International Airport (RTIA), making this period of time the airport’s second most popular travel time of the year.
+Thousands of Burning Man participants from all corners of the earth migrate their way through the Reno-Tahoe International Airport (RTIA) on their way to Burning Man, making this period the airport’s most popular travel time of the year.
 We’ve compiled information and a list of resources that will help make your travel through RTIA as smooth as possible.

 Reno-Tahoe International Airport